UPDATE: Abstract notifications have been sent (as of January 9th). If you did not receive a notification, please email the Organizing Committee.

 Please find our Poster and Presentation Guidelines here.

-The focus of this meeting is on the scientific study of the emergence, use, and nature of language in individuals with autism spectrum disorder (ASD).
-Language impairment, though not a core symptom of ASD, is one of the most important predictors of long term outcomes and independence.
-The study of language in ASD also has the potential to inform our understanding of language itself, as we explore why some individuals with ASD have difficulties with certain domains of language while other domains remain fully intact.
+The focus of this meeting is on the scientific study of the emergence, use, and nature of language in autism.
+Language impairment, though not a core symptom of autism according to the DSM-5, is one of the most important predictors of long term outcomes and independence.
+The study of language in autism also has the potential to inform our understanding of language itself, as we explore why some individuals have difficulties with certain domains of language while other domains remain fully intact.
 It is our goal to bring together researchers approaching questions of language in autism from a variety of backgrounds, topics and approaches.
 Some of these include:

 Aspects of Language

 - Communication in Minimally Verbal Individuals

 Approaches to the Study of Language

 - Social communication to the extent that it informs questions about language.

 - Modality – Spoken/Gestural/AAC

 Abstracts for 20-minute oral or poster presentations should be submitted to the organizing committee at firstname.lastname@example.org.
 Abstracts should be no more than 500 words.
 Figures, title and references do not count towards the word limit.
 Abstracts must be submitted by November 15th, 2022 at 11:59pm.